EdHubbell/XamarinComicBookMainPageError/README.md

 # XamarinComicBookMainPageError
-This is an example of an error that happens when you use App.Current.MainPage inside
+This is an example of an error that happens on iOS (at least - Not sure about Android) when you use App.Current.MainPage inside

 ```
 authenticator.Completed(s, ea) =>